Find Affordable College Courses

 Read More…

 You’ll be in good company if you decide to attend Valdosta State University.
 It ranked #3 on our 2023 Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in Georgia list.
-Located in the small city of Valdosta, VSU is a public college with a fairly large student population.
+Located in the city of Valdosta, VSU is a public school with a large student population.

 Women make up 43% of the geology majors at the school.